ilius/pyglossary/README.md

 In the case of passing `--sort`, you can also pass:

 - `--sort-key` to select sort key aka sorting order, see [doc/sort-key.md](./doc/sort-key.md)

+- `--sort-locale` to sort based on a given locale, for example `--sort-locale=fa_IR.UTF-8`
+  - Sorts words in the given language in the **correct alphabetical order of that language**
+  - If this language uses a non-Latin script, all words in this language are sorted **before** ASCII/Latin words

 - `--sort-encoding` to change the encoding used for sort
   - UTF-8 is the default encoding for all sort keys and all output formats (unless mentioned otherwise)
   - This will only effect the order of entries, and will not corrupt words / definition
   - Non-encodable characters are replaced with `?` byte (*only for sorting*)
+  - Conflicts with `--sort-locale`

 ## Cache directory